 CONNECT Specifies that the backend is trying to connect to the remote host.
 GET_HOST Specifies that the backend is getting the host to which the print job will be sent.
-INITINIC Consider that the basic of its the conservation to the contraction to the contraction to
+TA TEMPETA LO

 INITING Specifies that the backend is in the process of establishing a connection to the network.